pzingg/todo_absinthe/README.md

 # TodoAbsinthe

-This is a port of TodoMVC app with an Elm frontend with Elixir/Absinthe/GraphQL backend.
+This is a port of the [TodoMVC app](http://todomvc.com), implemented with an Elm frontend and an Elixir/Phoenix/Absinthe/GraphQL backend.

-Original Elm frontend code by Evan Czaplicki at https://github.com/evancz/elm-todomvc
+The original serverless Elm frontend code for this project was written by Evan Czaplicki, and is available at https://github.com/evancz/elm-todomvc

+This version adds data persistence via the Elixir backend.
+The Elm frontend communicates with the backend over Phoenix "channels" (WebSockets with a clearly defined protocol) in both directions.

 ## Building the Elm Frontend